WindowsVista42/nvim/README.md

 A neovim config that I happen to use.

 ## Setup
-For C/C++ development download clangd and clone this repo into your neovim config folder.
+For C/C++ development download `clangd` using your favorite package manager and clone this repo into your neovim config folder.
 Start neovim and run `:PackerInstall`
 That should be it, have fun.